javaplus/PicoProjects/labs/09_button_debounce.md

 ### Clean Code

 **NOTE** Our code is getting a little messy so it would be nice to move some logic into functions.
-Feel free to refactor and clean it up yourself or copy our example.
+Feel free to refactor and clean it up yourself as a stretch goal (or copy our example below).

+**NOTE**<details><summary>If you wanna skip the stretch goal of cleaning then click here to see the code.</summary>

 ```Python
 from machine import Pin